dgudim2/obsidian_vault/uni/Management/Lecture5.md

-Lecture

-# Organizing Organizing principles.
+# Organizing.
+Organizing principles.
 Organizational structures.

-5

 What is organizing as a function of management?